 Although FHA loans provide a responsible path to home ownership for borrowers with modest incomes, credit scores, and savings, I put them in the so-so category because I simply think the 3.5 down payment required isn’t enough.
 I understand not everybody can save tens of thousands of dollars, but buying a home with so little equity and, most likely, little cash left in the tank for emergencies, is a risk I don’t recommend taking.

 With the exception of a few pricey markets where the FHA has high borrowing limits, if you want to borrow more than $417,000, you’ll need a jumbo loan.
 It’s possible, but you’re going to need a mid-700s credit score and at least twenty percent down.
-Getting approved can be tricky and rates can vary widely among lenders, so it’s best to shop around for the best mortgage.
+Getting approved can be tricky and rates can vary widely among lenders, so it’s best to take the time to shop around for the best mortgage lenders for your needs.

 Stupid Home Loans

 Fortunately, most of the following home loans don’t exist anymore.
 That’s not to say, however, they won’t come back after banks’ institutional memories forget the mess these loans created in 2008.
 If you’re ever staring down an application for one of these loans…run.

 Subprime basic ally refers to any home loans offered to buyers with crappy credit.
 If your credit is okay but not great, FHA loans are a good option.
 But if you can’t get approved for an FHA loan, don’t buy a home.
 Assuming you can afford a subprime mortgage’s lofty interest rate and keep up with your payments, owning a home just isn’t worth the cost of these loans.